capmeth/acid/docsite/docs/configuration/acid-cli.md

 acid -o <dir>
 ```

-`outputDir` from configuration is used if not specified.
+`output.dir` from configuration is used if not specified.

 ## `--title`